JensRantil/jensrantil.github.io/content/posts/2025-01-16_a-one-on-one-template/index.md

 slug = "one-on-one-template"
 +++

-I have used the same one-on-one template with my last six managers, including other regular check-ins.
+I have used the same [one-on-one template][template] with my last six managers, including other regular check-ins.
 I am very happy with it!
 A recent conversation with a friend made me realize I better share the template with the world.
 If nothing else, I should share it for my own sake - in case I need it for another regular 1-on-1 setting sometime in the future.

+The template has given me a lot of structure to my one-on-ones which I previously never had.
+It has also guided my one-on-ones toward more actionable meetings, focusing on what needs to happen next.

 {{< notice note >}}
 **TLDR;** You can find the template [HERE][gdoc].
 Feel free to use it by [making a copy of it][gcopy].